MicrosoftDocs/powerbi-docs/powerbi-docs/developer/migrate-from-powerbi-embedded.md

 > [!IMPORTANT]
 > You cannot use a personal workspace to take advantage of embedding to non-Power BI users.

-You will need a user that has a Pro license in order to create an workspace within Power BI.
+You will need a user that has a Pro license in order to create a workspace within Power BI.
 The Power BI user that creates the workspace will be an admin of that workspace by default.

 > [!NOTE]
 > The application *master* account needs to be an admin of the workspace.